Workshop

 • Community dialogue simulations that surface diverse perspectives and facilitate policy testing.

-Through the case study report, "Ask Amina" and "Ask Abdalla" – experimental agents representing a refugee in Chad and a combatant in Sudan – participants will gain insights into how these technologies might transform field operations while navigating complex ethical terrain.
-The workshop will address critical questions about representation, power dynamics and data rights.
-Participants will:
+Through the case study report, "Ask Amina" and "Ask Abdalla" – experimental agents representing a refugee in Chad and a combatant in Sudan – participants gained insights into how these technologies might transform field operations while navigating complex ethical terrain.
+The workshop addressed critical questions about representation, power dynamics and data rights.
+Participants:

-• Understand the technical foundations of agents and their potential applications
+• Gained understanding of the technical foundations of agents and their potential applications

-• Participate in interactive demonstrations exploring agent capabilities
+• Participated in interactive demonstrations exploring agent capabilities

-• Discuss frameworks for transparent, accountable, and inclusive adoption
+• Discussed frameworks for transparent, accountable and inclusive adoption

-• Network with peers navigating similar technological frontiers.
+• Networked with peers navigating similar technological frontiers.

-Speakers will engage in critical examination of the technologies under discussion.
-Their participation should not be interpreted as endorsement of these technologies, but rather as contributing to a scholarly discourse that evaluates potential implications, limitations, and considerations from multiple perspectives that are essential for responsible advancement in the field.
+Speakers engaged in critical examination of the technologies under discussion.
+Their participation should not be interpreted as endorsement of these technologies, but rather as contributing to a scholarly discourse that evaluates potential implications, limitations and considerations from multiple perspectives that are essential for responsible advancement in the field.

 Register your interest in attending in-person here.